supreethr23/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

 ## Enable Data Classification

-> **Note:**
-> - Microsoft Defender for Cloud can take upto 24-48 hours to surface post the completion of a scan.
-> - At this point of the workshop, no data visualisations may be populated.
-(So the result in the screenshot below may vary)

 1. From the main blade of your Azure SQL server, navigate to the **Settings** section, and select **SQL databases (1)**, and then select the database name **(2)**.

     ![Screenshot showing selecting the AdventureWOrksLT database](../images/upd-dp-300-module-05-lab-04.png)